lxjwlt/split-webpack-plugin/README.md

 ## Configuration:

 - `size`: The size of each partitioned block, measured in KB
-- `divide`: The number of partitioned block which each files will be divided into.
-The plugin will ignore `option.size` config, when `option.divide` greater than 1
 - `async`: `true | false` default is `true`, the plugin uses `require.ensure` method to divide modules, convenient for us to insert every named entry chunks to html manually. check example: [sync](./examples/sync)

     But if there applies [html-webpack-plugin](https://github.com/jantimon/html-webpack-plugin) in webpack, you can set `option.async` to false, html-webpack-plugin will put all segmented modules into html template automatically：